 “Powerful women who led troops and sat in council with men.
 And it was his mother who had made him fall in love with those images of womanhood.Burnt Shadows

-The theme of change and loss of identity is evident from the novel.
+The Burnt Shadows theme of Identity Crisis is evident from the novel.
 Shamsie has portrayed many of her characters facing identity crisis.

-Elizabeth had to face loss of identity as she became Elizabeth Burton from Ilse Weiss.
+Elizabeth had to face identity crisis as she became Elizabeth Burton from Ilse Weiss.

-The theme of language is also evident from the novel as this novel is set in different geographical locations with different languages.
+The Burnt Shadows theme of language is also evident from the novel as this novel is set in different geographical locations with different languages.